WilliamS3915/odin-recipes/README.md

 # odin-recipes

-In this project I will code a website showcasing different recipies using different aspects of basic HTML
+In this project from "The Odin Project" I will code a recipe website utilizing different aspects of HTML and CSS.